Forest fire haze clears over Singapore ahead of F1 - Journal du Cameroun

 The worst-affected state was Sarawak, on Borneo, where more than 1,000 schools were shuttered and air quality reached “hazardous” levels in one area bordering Indonesia, according to an official index.

-Indonesia meanwhile had some success in “cloud-seeding” — inducing rain using chemicals sprayed from planes — with the technique producing a downpour over hard-hit Riau province on Sumatra, disaster agency spokesman Agus Wibowo said.
+Indonesia meanwhile had some success in “cloud-seeding” — inducing rain using chemicals sprayed from planes — and produced a downpour over hard-hit Riau province on Sumatra, disaster agency spokesman Agus Wibowo said.

+Over 2,800 “hotspots” — areas of intense heat detected by satellite indicating a likely fire — had been sighted in two provinces of Indonesian Borneo alone although the number had dropped in Riau, he said.

+Indonesia insists it is doing all it can and has deployed about 29,000 personnel from a range of government agencies nationwide in an effort to douse the blazes, many of which burn underground in carbon-rich peat.